ederks85/jakarta-ee-microprofile-workshop/README.md

 ---
 **Note:** the last command opens the uber-jar-project in your browser (don’t worry about the ‘This site can’t be reached’ message.
 Otherwise it is likely that it will show the JSF GUI since this is deployed on the root context "/".
 If you want to access the REST endpoint, append ‘/rest/quotes/random/microservice’ at the end of the URL in your browser, to get a response from this endpoint that calls the hollow-jar-project service to get its data.

+---

 ## Part 3: Scaling and rolling updates
 This part will show how to scale your applications in order to handle increased traffic.
 It also shows how to do zero downtime deployments.
 Zero downtime deployments enable you to deploy your changed application, without impact on the user experience.
 Users will not notice that a new application is being deployed, because there will be no downtime!

 ### Assignment 7: Scale the uber-jar-project in Minikube
-You command prompt should be in the uber-jar-project folder.
+Your command prompt should be in the uber-jar-project folder.
 If not, then change to this folder
 ```bash
 cd uber-jar-project
 ```